amasawa/BDL-ReadingList/README.md

 ### 1.1 Uncertainty Quantization

-Here Thesis marked in  $\spadesuit$  are some baselines for OoD and $\bigstar$ for Activate Learning Tasks.
+Here Thesis marked in  $\spadesuit$  are some baselines for OoD and $\clubsuit$ for Activate Learning Tasks.

 * **Arxiv21**: Uncertainty Baselines: Benchmarks for uncertainty & robustness in deep learning
   * [**Paper**](https://arxiv.org/abs/2106.04015), [**Code**](https://github.com/google/uncertainty-baselines)